 Custom ID: A user-editable unique identifier that is useful for third party reporting.

-Taxonomy Code Override: If you enter a Taxonomy Code it will override the specialty.
+Taxonomy Code Override: Enter a Taxonomy Code to override Specialty.

 Anesthesia Provider Groups (optional): Assign the provider to an anesthesia group.
 If assigned, this provider will populate the corresponding dropdowns in the Anesthesia record.